The King of Fighters '95

 It is also the first game in the series to be ported to other home consoles besides the Neo Geo AES and Neo Geo CD, with versions released for the PlayStation, Sega Saturn and Game Boy.
-One of the main focuses in the creation of The King of Fighters '95 was the introduction of the Rivals Team, most notably Iori as a means to expand Kyo's story.
+One of the main focuses in the creation of "Orochi arc" for which director Masanori Kuwasashi used Saisyu's return, Iori's introduction and Rugal's stronger from to create a more coherent narrative than in the previous game.
 Gameplay remains similar to the first KOF game, with SNK working to balance the original gameplay with the new team feature as well as each character's expanded moveset.

-The King of Fighters '95 received glowing reviews in the Arcade and consoles, but mixed reviews for the PlayStation 1, with critics praising the gameplay and new characters but criticizing the game's controls and long loading times, especially on the PlayStation version.
+The King of Fighters '95 received glowing reviews in the Arcade and consoles, but mixed reviews for the PlayStation, with critics praising the gameplay and new characters but criticizing the game's controls and long loading times, especially on the PlayStation version.
 Several critics compared the game to Capcom's Street Fighter Alpha, released the same year, with some finding it too similar.
 The game was followed by The King of Fighters '96, which continued the "Orochi Saga" that concluded with The King of Fighters '97.
+The game sold over 700,000 copies.

 Gameplay

 Gameplay screenshot showcasing a match between Athena Asamiya and Iori Yagami.

 The King of Fighters '95 is a fighting video game with gameplay and rules that are mostly unchanged from its predecessor, The King of Fighters '94.
-Players choose a team of three members and compete against others until all three characters are defeated.
+Players choose a team of three members and compete against others until all three characters are defeated using taunts, special moves and combos.
+The dodge and counterattack mechanics were revised, resulting in better reactions from the fighters.

 The main addition is the introduction of the Team Edit feature, allowing the player to create a custom team from any of the game's twenty-four characters in addition to the pre-defined teams in the game.
 Through the main play mode, players must defeat all other teams in order to fight the bosses: the brainwashed Saisyu Kusanagi, followed by a stronger Rugal Bernstein.
-The dodge and counterattack mechanics were revised, resulting in better reactions from the fighters.